Twdiap/candelight/README.md

 The big one is called *Triple Buse*.

-The small one is called *La flamme*.
+The small one is called *Smol flamme*.

 The last one is meant to power old oil lamps and react to a double tap on the side of the device (it isn't wifi connected but feel free to add connectivity).